 One Letter Makes A Big Difference

-Making an ICO sound rather like an IPO may have seemed like a smart bit of marketing when ICOs were drawing in rather smaller figures, but the explosion in ICOs and the enormous amounts of money involved have started to attract the attention of regulators in the U.S. -- specifically the Securities and Exchange Commission (S.E.C.).
+Making an ICO sound rather like an IPO may have seemed like a smart bit of marketing when ICOs were drawing in rather small figures, but the explosion in ICOs and the enormous amounts of money involved have started to attract the attention of regulators in the U.S. -- specifically the Securities and Exchange Commission (S.E.C.).
 The latest (and still running until July 14th) ICO has proven to be the biggest of them all.
 Tezos is a "self-amending crypto-ledger" (a smart-contract platform) that seeks to compete with Ethereum.

 It is difficult to say how much, exactly, in fiat currency the ICO will have raised due to volatility in the USD/ BTC USD/ ETH exchange rates (it currently sits around US$160m, and was pushing $200m just a few weeks ago).
 Ethereum's ICO, which raised US$18m in exchange for the first 60 Ether tokens, looks positively quaint by comparison, and it is little wonder that the S.E.C. is starting to pay close attention.